18 January 2021

 In this chaos I remain optimistic and hope that for once history, which is made by humans and their choices and actions, repeats its positive traits and sees European countries move past the temptations of nationalism and continue to evolve, finally blossoming into a more genuine European Union, that involves and nurtures small villages as well as big technological cities.

 While we look at the future and make plans for our tomorrow, we must not forget in fact where Europe comes from.
 Ideas and movements in politics and art have always had a tendency of appearing everywhere in Europe roughly at the same time and take on local traits later on.
 Why?
 Because people have been on the move ever since prehistory.
-“Traveling across Europe means following into someone else’s footsteps.
+“Traveling across Europe means following in someone else’s footsteps.
 Each modern road hides an ancient path bearing witness to the journeys of pioneers, migrants, merchants, and conquerors”, explains Dutch author Mathijs Deen9.

 He tells the story of an Icelandic woman’s pilgrimage from Laugarbrekka to Rome in 1025 and that of the escape of a Jewish's exile from Portugal to Sweden in 1653; in the same book we learn of a Dutch soldier who traveled from Wassenaar to Smolensk in 1812 during Napoleon’s invasion of Russia and these are only a few examples that prove how common people have always been roaming across the continent, without even having to resort to quoting famous writers such as Stephan Zweig, Lord Byron or other Grand Tour enthusiasts.
 Mathijs Deen reminds us that the need to wander is not a new habit; on the contrary, it is an intentional action engraved in our history as Europeans and is, therefore, part and parcel of our identity.
 History showed that on many occasions entire armies were on the move across the continent, to conquer and combat and make their nation or empire proud; this was part of the process that led to dictatorships and genocides.
 So if we as Europeans need to roam then we also need to be sure that Europe is a safe place to do so, which is one of the reasons why, ultimately, we do need the EU and its infrastructure.